jezreelcnd/WiserIntegrated/README.md

 ## Introduction

-This is a demo repository to teach how to set up social authentication (and request extra user data) in Django using the social-auth-app-django library with minimal configuration.
+Set up social authentication (and request extra user data) in Django using the social-auth-app-django library with minimal configuration.

 ## Requirements
 * Python3